vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 Like with the main asset file, we are going to keep the API very small and stateless.
 The `read_texture_info` will parse the metadata json in a file and convert it into the TextureInfo struct, which is the main data of the texture.

 `unpack_texture` will work with a texture info alongside the binary blob of pixel data, and will decompress the texture into the destination buffer.
-Its very important that the destination buffer is big enough, or it will overflow.
+It's very important that the destination buffer is big enough, or it will overflow.
 This is meant to be used to unpack the blob directly into a buffer.

 ```cpp
 	//prepare asset file and texture info